cyberm00n-ger/IU_DataAnalysis-CLI/README.md

 - ollama pull llama3:latest

 # start
-python analyse.py
+- python analyse.py
-for other seed then 42 use: python analyse.py --seed 22 it uses the column 'issue' cuda is recommended
+- for other seed then 42 use: python analyse.py --seed 22
+- it uses the column 'issue'
+- cuda is recommended, but not neccessary

 # bibs used